dwnajdz/swt/README.md

 # swt
-My personal project of compressing data.
+My personal project of encoding data.
 I created this only for educational purposes and for fun.
 ## How to install?
 In order to install swt follow the instructions:
 ```